applevir/STEAK/README.md

 ---------------------------
 Here the input HTS file is parsed for chimeric reads.

 TE and retrovirus references should be in FASTA format.
+At this time, STEAK accepts only **one TE sequence per FASTA**.

+Please make sure to check that your TE and retrovirus sequences are in **upper case**.
+STEAK does not accept lower case FASTA sequences which are meant for genome masking.

 STEAK accepts FASTQ, SAM, and piped BAM/CRAM as HTS inputs.

 Reads that partially match the TE or retrovirus reference are trimmed of the match portion.
 The host flank and TE are output into respective FASTQs.

 Parameters can be adjusted to fine-tune chimeric read detection.

 If you have HTS files that are paired-end, the paired reads must be collated if you wish to retain respective mate information (this is useful for guided detection).
-For a SAM/BAM file that means its must be sorted so that a read is followed by its mate.
+For a SAM/BAM file that means its must be **sorted by name or collated in pairs so that a read** is followed by its mate.
 Paired end FASTQs (e.g. `reads_1.fq & reads_2.fq`) must be in a single interleaved file.

-Otherwise to treat data in an unpaired fashion, your reads can can be in any order.
+Otherwise to treat data in an unpaired fashion, or as singletons, your reads can can be in any order.

 Usage: `steak options [default values]:`